YuChenTee/OOTD-website/README.md

 2. **CSS**: Stylesheets for defining the visual presentation of the website.
 3. **JavaScript**: Programming language for adding interactivity and dynamic functionality.

-Feel free to adjust the description as needed to provide more details or highlight specific aspects of the website code.